-This design note describes the outage planning procedure as applicable for assets connected to the ELIA grid, regardless of whether they are connected directly, locally on the site of an ELIA-connected demand facility or via an ELIA-connected CDS.
+This design note describes the outage planning procedure as applicable for assets connected to the ELIA grid, regardless of whether they are connected directly, locally on the site of an ELIA-connected demand facility or (for production and storage) via an ELIA-connected CDS.

 Outage planning information is delivered to ELIA by the Outage Planning Agent, which is the Grid User or a third party appointed by the Grid User to enter into an agreement with ELIA.
-The procedure is mandatory for Power-Generating Modules and Energy Storage Devices type B/C/D and for Demand Facilities.
+The procedure is mandatory for Power-Generating Modules and Energy Storage Devices type B/C/D connected to the TSO and to TSO-connected CDS and for TSO-connected Demand Facilities.